 The thing is… it’s true when they say the rope burns at both ends, it entropies and cannot be repaired.
 It’s true when I tell my son to be grateful for the good people in your life because they only come once.

-Selfish wants and impulsive desires are only fake fixes that see no one but her.
+Selfish wants and impulsive desires that see no one but yourself.
 It was I that was the asshole time and time again.

 I take this accountability with nothing to show for it.
 Empty hands left with the hidden guilts, when the past should have been the past.
 How I wish someone would have told me my wants were not better than friendships and integrity.
 I was not better than them.
 But I wouldn’t have listened anyways.